Discrete Diffusion Schr\"odinger Bridge Matching for Graph Transformation: Theoretical Background

 \subsection{Schr\"odinger Bridge Problem}

+Consider the standard Brownian motion $(X_t)_{0\le t\le \tau}$ defined in Euclidean space, taken as a reference process with a given transition density.
+Given an initial distribution $\Gamma$ for $X_0$, the distribution for $X_\tau$ is subsequently determined by $\Gamma$ and the transition density of the reference process.
+Suppose we not only prescribe the initial distribution $\Gamma$ but also specify a terminal distribution $\Xi$ at $t=\tau$.
+In this scenario, the reference process $X_t$ generally fails to hold the boundary conditions.
+Schr\"odinger Bridge (SB) problem is finding the process that closely resembles the reference process while satisfying the boundary conditions on initial and terminal distributions.
+For an intuitive introduction to the SB problem, please refer to \cref{appendix.sb_intro,appendix.sb_toy}.

-Schr\"odinger Bridge (SB) problem is finding a stochastic process that most closely resembles a given reference process, with a condition that initial and final marginal distributions are fixed as $\Gamma$ and $\Xi$.
-Specifically, the reference process with the law $\mathbb{Q}$ is given, the optimality is achieved by minimizing Kullback-Leibler (KL) divergence to the reference process, $D_{\text{KL}}(\mathbb{P}\Vert\mathbb{Q})$.
-Thus the definition of the SB solution is as below:
+Specifically, the reference process with the path measure $\mathbb{Q}$ is given, the SB problem is finding a process with path measure $\mathbb{P}$ by minimizing Kullback-Leibler (KL) divergence to the reference process, $D_{\text{KL}}(\mathbb{P}\Vert\mathbb{Q})$.
+The SB solution is characterized as below:

-If we additionally fix the initial and terminal coupling $\mathbb{P}_{0,\tau}$, the optimality can be found easily as a mixture of bridges $\mathbb{P}_{0,\tau}\mathbb{Q}_{\cdot\vert 0,\tau}$, which implies that finding the SB solution is equivalent to finding optimal coupling $\mathbb{P}_{0,\tau}^{\text{SB}}$ \citep{leonard2013survey}.
+If we additionally fix the initial and terminal coupling (joint distribution) $\mathbb{P}_{0,\tau}$, the optimality can be found easily as a mixture of bridges $\mathbb{P}_{0,\tau}\mathbb{Q}_{\cdot\vert 0,\tau}$ (see formal definition at \cref{def:reciprocal projection}), which implies that finding the SB solution is equivalent to finding optimal coupling $\mathbb{P}_{0,\tau}^{\text{SB}}$ \citep{leonard2013survey}.
 In particular, such optimal coupling is called static SB solution, which could be defined as follows: